Vital Records Online

 Order with confidence

-Learn how to order Minnesota Birth Certificates from the Minnesota Department of Health (MDH).
+Learn how to order Minnesota Birth Certificate from the Minnesota Department of Health (MDH).
 The current processing time is 30 business days.
 The state fee for a certified copy is $26.00, with additional copies costing $19.00 each.
 You can expedite the processing for a fee of $20.00.
 Authorized individuals for ordering include the person on record, family members, health care agents, legal representatives, and other eligible third parties with a legal interest in the record.

-You can now order Minnesota birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Minnesota birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Minnesota Department of Health (MDH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person from certain county offices, or by mail through the MDH by following the specific steps and meeting certain requirements.
 Regardless of the method you use, confirming costs, eligibility, requirements, and processing times is essential to ensure a smooth ordering experience.

 Person ordering a birth certificate with a phone using VRO